 Future Objectives: Create a database that includes older and underrepresented community members by inviting older residents to engage in research and maintain relationships with them.
 Have researchers and older residents learn from each other to reduce current health disparities and prioritize the most important healthcare topics for the community.

-To learn more about this project, please visit the NIA R24 Initiative: Examining Diversity, Recruitment, and Retention in Aging Research webpage.
+To learn more about this project, please visit the NIA R24 Initiative: Building Trust to Enhance Diversity in Aging Research webpage.

 Agency for Healthcare Research and Quality (AHRQ) R13 Initiative: Building Capacity for Patient-Centered Research

 The 2020 R13 Conference entitled ‘Building Capacity for Patient-Centered Research’ will be held Friday, June 19, 2020.
 As an encore from our first conference, we will be delving into topics that community partners, patient advisors, researchers, and students need to know.
 Topics will include strategies to build capacity and institutional support for patient-centered outcomes research (PCOR), implementing community engaged research/PCOR partnerships, sharing results and best practices and so much more.
 Speakers will include community partners and renowned researchers from seven different institutions across the country that have truly transformed the way PCOR is conducted at their institutions.

 Come learn with us, share your own strategies, and network with other individuals that share the same passion for PCOR.